Friday November 22, 2024

 Leaders of the ruling four parties at a press conference.
 File Photo: Finnish government by Fanni Uusitalo.

-The right-wing four-party alliance government led by Kansallinen Kokoomus (National Coalition Party) on Thursday submitted a proposal on amendments to the Aliens Act with the provision for cancellation of work-based permit after 3 months' joblessness.
+The right-wing four-party alliance government led by Kansallinen Kokoomus (National Coalition Party) on Thursday submitted a proposal to the parliament on amendments to the Aliens Act with the provision for cancellation of work-based permit after 3 months' joblessness.

 The government proposed that an employee with a work-based residence permit would have three months to find a new job, if the employment in Finland ended prematurely.
 If the holder of the permit does not find new work and there are no other grounds for staying in Finland, the person should leave the country, said an official press release.